n-roz/readme-generator/README.md

 ```

 ## Installation
 - Confirm Node.js is installed on your computer using ```node -v``` in the command line.
-[Node Installation Guide on the Full-Stack Blog.](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs)
+Node Installation Guide on the [Full-Stack Blog.](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs)
 - Use ```git clone``` to clone the project locally.
+- Please ```cd``` into the ```Develop``` folder.
+This is one mistake I made in my project that should be fixed, but I have not been able to get the filepaths working again once I move the files and eventually I gave up.
+Resubmission is a possibility I'm considering.
 - You will use the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4) to dynamically create the README.md file from the user's input.
 Enter ```npm init``` and then ```npm i inquirer@8.2.4``` in the command line.

 ## Usage